-Section 34, Grievance Procedure for Students
+Section 33, Grievance Procedure for Students

-It is the policy of Osmond Community School District 42R not to discriminate on the basis of race, color, national origin, or handicap in its educational programs and activities as required by Title IX, Title VI, and Section 504 of federal law.
+It is the policy of Osmond Community School District 42R not to discriminate based on race, color, national origin, or handicap in its educational programs and activities as required by Title IX, Title VI, and Section 504 of federal law.
 As a student of Osmond Community School District 42R, you are protected from discrimination.

-Students may not be discriminated against on the basis of the following criteria:

-- -Admission to school
+Students may not be discriminated against based on the following criteria: -Admission to school

 - -Access to enrollment in courses

 - -Access to and use of school facilities

 - -Counseling and guidance materials, tests and practices

 - -Vocational education

 - -Physical education

 - -Competitive athletics

 - -Graduation requirements

 - -Student rules, regulations and benefits

 - -Treatment as a married and/or pregnant student

 - -Housing

 - -Financial assistance

-- -Health services
+-Health services

-- -School-sponsored extracurricular activities
+-School-sponsored extracurricular activities

-- -Most other aid, benefits or services
+-Most other aid, benefits or services

 If you believe that you have been discriminated against, you may make a claim that your rights have been denied.
-This claim or grievance may be filed with the Superintendent of Schools, Box 458, Osmond, Nebraska 68765, phone (402) 748-3777, coordinator for Title IX, Section 504, and Title VI, under the following procedure.
+This claim or grievance may be filed with the Superintendent of Schools, Box 458, Osmond, Nebraska 68765, phone (402) 748-3777, coordinator for Title IX, Section 504, NE Equal Opportunity in Education Act, and Title VII, under the following procedure.
 Grievance Forms may be requested from the superintendent or principal.